D4Mortal/PUBG-the-board-game-AI/README.md

 f5 : (0,48)

-##                              Creative techniques:
+##                              Optimizations:

 We have made use of a variety of optimisations and techniques commonly found in game playing agents.
-Firstly the simplest optimisation is using a numpy array to represent the board. numpy has a C backend, and hence any operations (of which there are many) involving the board representation is likely to be faster.
-Another simple optimisation is the use of slots in the board() class for faster attribute access.
+Firstly the simplest optimisation is using a numpy array to represent the board. numpy has a C backend, and hence any operations involving the board representation is likely to be faster.
+Another simple optimisation is the use of __slots__ in the board() class for faster attribute access.
 Loops were reused where possible to minimise any impact on performance, though readability suffers slightly.